oplS17projects/Virtual-Piano/Minh_Nguyen.md

 # Key Code Excerpts

-## 1. Image files are stored in a list for ease of access and neater code
+## 1. Image files are stored in a list for ease of access

-The following code defines the image files needed to design the UI and then put them in a list.
+The following code defines the image files that are needed to design the UI.
+The image files are abstracted by being stored in a list.
+Whenever an element is needed it will be called via the list but not directly from the variable names.

 ```
 ; Creating images